Filters

 Skin care tips for rosacea

 Proper skin care plays a key role in relieving rosacea symptoms.
 Rosacea skin requires particularly gentle and soothing products that strengthen the skin barrier and reduce redness.
-Consider:
+Consider the following:

 - pH value of care products: Products should have a slightly acidic, skin-analogous pH value of 5.0 to 5.5 to strengthen the skin's protective barrier.